tashanemclean/genai-backend/README.md

 ## Usage example

-The ClassifyText api can be tested via http POST to /v1/classifytext with text as payload.
+The api can be tested via http POST to /api/text with text as payload.

 ```
 curl --location 'http://localhost:5000/api/text' \